Skip to Content

 Travel trailers are more difficult to store due to their larger size.

 If you don’t have space you may have to pay for storage.
-This could potentially add a significant cost to owning a travel trailer.
+This could add a significant cost to owning a travel trailer.
 RV storage can cost anywhere from $40-$200 per month depending on where you live and the size of your trailer.

 Not all travel trailers require a large space for storage.
 Trailers that measure less than 20 feet long can usually fit in a garage or driveway.
-Teardrop trailers and pop-up trailers take up one parking space.
-If you plan to store your RV in your garage, it’s a good idea to measure before you buy to make sure it will fit.

 If you plan to park your RV on the street, you should check your local regulations.
 In some jurisdictions, it’s against the law to park in one space for more than a few days.
 Some HOAs also have regulations against parking RVs on your property.
-In this case, you’ll have to pay for storage.

 Winner: Truck campers are easier and cheaper to store due to their smaller size.